 Monitors With No New Info

-This small R&D company, based in Dortmund, Germany, claims it is close to production of what is believed to be a near IR device, although it's operational range of 80% humidity or less may indicate a middle IR device.
+This small R&D company, based in Dortmund, Germany, claims it is close to the production of what is believed to be a near IR device, although it’s operational range of 80% humidity or less may indicate a middle IR device.
 It has been developed in conjunction with a Korean company, Samsung Fine Chemicals Co., Ltd. Called the GluControl® GC300 and measuring 17.6 x 11.6 x 6 cm, with a weight of 500 grams (18 oz.), it is designed for home use.

 Sensys Medical